jgraichen/attribute_ext/README.md

 	  safe_attribute :email, :if => Proc.new { |user,role| user == role or role.admin? }
 	end

-Now the user can edit there own emails or everyons email if it is an admin.
+Now a user can edit his own emails or all email if he is an admin.

 AttributeExt::HiddenAttributes